Omar-Talabay/-nd013-c2-fusion-starter-final/writeup.md

   2. gating function: to reduce the association time complexity.
   3. associate function: to compute the distance between objects in tracks and objects in measurements.

-  The following figure shows multi-traking results:
+  The following figure shows multi-traking results for lidar data only:

   <img src="./Figure_3_2.png" width="400" height="300" />